ebaran/docs/docs/app-development/getting_started.md

 $ cat $ALGORAND_DATA/algod.token
 ```

+## 4. Using Sandbox

+!!! info
+	- Very quick to get a node up and running using docker.
+	- Simple interace to create and configure a node on any of the three major networks (MainNet, TestNet, Betanet)[LINK].
+	- Has a tutorial feature that gives step by step instructions on making API calls, creating wallets and accounts and creating and broadcasting transactions.
+	- Access to `goal`, `algokey`, and `kmd`.
+	- Compatible with all SDKs and RESTful interfaces for `algod` and `kmd`.
+	- Great for experimentation, but not suitable for use in production.
+See warning below.
+!!! warning
+	This is a new development tool that is still in testing.
+Specifically, unless passed the `-s` flag when spinning up a node using `sandbox up`, Sandbox will pull from a snapshot.
+Meaning that this will bypass the normal node catchup procedure that cryptographically verifies the whole history of the blockchain - a procedure that is imperative to maintaining a healthy network.
+Therefore, this method is only recommended in the context of early stage application development to avoid catchup wait times and get started quickly.
+It should never be used to run a node in production or participate in consensus.
+Make sure that you migrate your application to a node that has undergone full catchup prior to launching your application in production

+Refer to the [instructions](https://github.com/algorand/sandbox) to get up and running.

 ## Side-by-Side Comparison
  || Use a third-party service | Bootstrap with s3 | Run your own node |
 :-- |:-------------:| :-------------: | :-------------: |